pic

 A more reliable alternative for measuring execution time is provided by BenchmarkTools, which addresses the shortcomings of @time in several ways.

 First, it reduces result variability by running operations multiple times and then computing summary statistics.
-It also measures the execution time of functions correctly.
-To account for compilation latency, the package discards the first run, ensuring that overhead isn't included in the reported timing.
-Additionally, it's possible to handle function arguments correctly: by prefixing an argument with the $ symbol, you can indicate that the variable shouldn't be treated as a global variable.
+It also measures the execution time of functions without compilation latency, since the package discards the first run for the reported timing.
+Additionally, the package allows users to explicitly control variable scope: by prefixing function arguments with the $ symbol, they're treated as local variables during a function call.

 The package offers two macros, depending on the level of detail required: @btime, which only reports the minimum time, and @benchmark, which provides detailed statistics.
 Below, we demonstrate their use.